MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 # Conditional GAN
-We created a project where we had to predict the density of the liquid inside a pipe cross section using Conditional GAN (cGAN).
+We created a project where we had to predict the density of the liquid inside a pipe cross section using Conditional GAN (cGAN ).
+We were given some parameters related to the pipe and the liquid flowing through that pipe.
+These parameters were the input conditions for our cGAN model.
  I am showing a demo project related to this problem.

 ## A demo project:
-it's important to note that for NDA, I can not share actual project or actual project data.
-This is just a demo project similar to the original one with some randomly created images.
+*It is crucial to emphasize that due to the non-disclosure agreement (NDA), I am unable to disclose the actual project or its data.
+The presented project is merely a demonstration, resembling the original one but featuring random images sourced from the internet*

 #### introduction
 we were given a strange array of input data.
 Before discussing anything, let's have a look at the input data and the output data.